Rhonda McDonda

 fry guys,

 the McNuggets as characters.
-Wait, are we, is this quality or just recognition?
+Wait, are we is this quality or just recognition?
 It's just kind of like what I want.

-It's her own personal
+It's her own personal okay, yeah, who I'm expecting to see, right?

-but she's also the only female representation we have.
+I had Bertie I'd put later, but she is important, but she's also the only female representation we have.
 So we kind of

 For Women's History Month, we're renaming our stores.
 Rhonda McDonough.

-Welcome to McDonald.
+Welcome to McDonda Land.

 I had a hamburgler stuffed,

-like not stuffed animal because he wasn't an animal, but a stuffed.
+like, not stuffed animal because he wasn't an animal, but a stuffed.

 Yeah, I remember those.